manideep2510/jet-k8s/README.md

 ## Overview

-Jet K8s eliminates the complexity of Kubernetes YAML configuration files, providing a streamlined CLI experience for:
+Jet-K8s eliminates the complexity of Kubernetes YAML configuration files, providing a streamlined CLI experience for:
 - Defining and submitting batch jobs
 - Running interactive Jupyter notebook sessions on Kubernetes with automatic port forwarding.
 - Creating interactive shell debug environments for troubleshooting and debugging.